WatWowMap/ControllerJS/README.md

 ## Current Issues
 - IV instances occasionally get the same coordinates twice in a row
 - No polygon checks for IV instances, IV instances are currently `Global IV instances` per say
 - Issue with /api/ returning data for assignments/instances/devices outside of scope (currently non-issue, defaultData)
+- No status' for instances at the moment

 ## Discord
 https://discordapp.com/invite/zZ9h9Xa